A breakdown of the gowns, bling and beauty from the Oscars

 “Regina King and Cynthia Erivo really did the ballgown right,” said Justine Carreon, senior market editor for Elle.com.
 “Cynthia Erivo had those kind of modern paniers on the hips.
 Regina had a pink princess moment, but it still had a very modern neckline.”

-Nobody took any big risks, she said, though there were some statements made.
+Nobody took big risks, she said, though there were some statements made.

 Natalie Portman used her Maria Grazia Chiuri embroidered cape to showcase the names of female directors snubbed by the Academy stitched into the fabric.
 Kaitlyn Dever wore a sustainable Louis Vuitton look in crimson.
 Waad al-Kateab, co-director of the documentary “For Sama,” used her gown for some political messaging in Arabic.